DaliaArchive/BackEndChallenge_001/README.md

 In order to understand all this, we would like you to complete the following challenge.
 This is a simplified case which illustrates the kinds of situations we have to deal with on a daily basis.

 This is a good opportunity to demonstrate your style and your capabilities.
-It is a way to show us which kind of codes you like to create.
+It is a way to show us which kind of code you like to create.

 There are no time limitations but we suggest you don't spend more than a few hours on it.
-We are not looking for a bullet-proof solution but it has to be a elegant, clean, maintainable and intuitive approach.
+We are not looking for a bullet-proof solution but it has to be an elegant, clean, maintainable and intuitive approach.

 Create it in your own way and use the tools you are most comfortable with.
 Show us your skills.